okayamat/sinc-colloc-vol-fred/README.md

 another LAPACK library, modify make files according to your installation.

 Each program solves those problems increasing N as N = 5, 10, 15, 20, ...,
-and outputs n, maximum error over the target interval, and the condition number (with the infinity norm) of the resulting system.
+and outputs n=2N+1, maximum error over the target interval, and the condition number (with the infinity norm) of the resulting system.

 ## Results